AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 <ul>
 <br />
-<li>The Expressions and Jsonata functions are not supported inside the fragment definition.</li>
+<li>The Expressions and Jsonata functions are not supported inside the fragments.</li>
 </ul>